yihangs/autoparadvisor/README.md

 3. download the necessary files from kilthub, it includes

    (1)
-4. Put all the files from kilthub and the scripts `autoscallop_contrastive.py` and `advisorset_generator.py` into the same folder, run the command: `python advisorset_generator.py --name SRR1023790 --fastqs SRR1023790_1.fastq.gz SRR1023790_2.fastq.gz --assembler scallop --top 5` (or `python advisorset_generator.py --name SRR1023790 --fastqs SRR1023790_1.fastq.gz SRR1023790_2.fastq.gz --assembler stringtie --top 5`)
+4. Put all the files from kilthub, from the folder `./files/`, and the scripts `autoscallop_contrastive.py` and `advisorset_generator.py` into the same folder, run the command: `python advisorset_generator.py --name SRR1023790 --fastqs SRR1023790_1.fastq.gz SRR1023790_2.fastq.gz --assembler scallop --top 5` (or `python advisorset_generator.py --name SRR1023790 --fastqs SRR1023790_1.fastq.gz SRR1023790_2.fastq.gz --assembler stringtie --top 5`).
+Here the value of `--top` is the size of the advisor set. top>=5 is recommended.

+5. Our script will generate a folder `./SRR1023790_scallop_advisorset/` (or `./SRR1023790_stringtie_advisorset/`) and all the parameter candidates are stored there.